Skeletonxf/star-ruler-2-mod-ce/README.md

 Ships can also chase a target, which can be used to hunt down enemies or fly your own ships together in a formation.
 Ships can also loop their orders infinitely which makes scouting more automatable.
 A number of tweaks have also been made to the Quickbar and Planets Tab to expose more useful information to players.
 First players can now keep better track of all their Replicators.
 Nylli and Mono players can keep much better track of their population.
 Players can also now easily check which planets they can still make moon bases at and where their ore is.
+In singleplayer, if the last game you played was with a compatible version of the mod, you can restore the settings of the previous lobby with a single click.
+### Notable tweaks to lifestyles
+#### Mechanoid
+The cost to build 1 billion population is flat, so it becomes more affordable as the game goes on and your empire expands instead of less.
+#### Star Children
+Mothership max population scales with ship size and provides labor.
+Exploits that allowed for printing money with retrofitted motherships are removed.
+Carefully designed large motherships can become very cost effective as motherships now become more cost effective as they get bigger.
+#### Ancient
+Ancient empires are no longer incapable of producing pressure of non primary resources on planets, and are allowed to unlock and build Planetary Thrusters.
-### Biology traits such as Aquatic or Flying
+### Biology traits
 These traits have positive and negative factors together.
 New races featuring these traits:
+#### Aquatic
+Planets need an additional water resource and one less food resource.
+A subtle change but it has a large impact on your trade links.
 #### Parasite
 This trait makes you get only half of the pressure from planetary resources, but allows you to raze planets down to nothing, gaining massively increased resource production while doing so.
 Includes dedicated AI support.
+#### Flying
+You just can't convince your avian friends that plate armour is worth it.
+However, Gas giants are easier to colonise.
 ### Battleworlders
 The battleworlders lifestyle makes every planet a battleworld, and lets your empire conquer the galaxy from the comfort of its own planets.
 No AI support at this time.
 Inspired by Philip Reeve's Mortal Engines series and Darloth's / Dalo Lorn's Ringworlders.
 Balancing far from final.
 A number of Quality of Life changes to mobile planets in general have also been made, including: planets no longer grant everyone vision of them if they go into deep space, memory of objects are now lost if they leave regions or move around in deep space, planets can be ordered to attack, and planets in deep space can be seiged or annexed.
+### Frostkin
+The frostkin lifestyle denounces starlight based technology and replaces it with life in deep space, destruction of stars, and thermal regulators that buff your entire fleet.
+A number of quality of life changes to planets outside of regions in general have also been made.
+It is now possible to import resources to planets in deep space with an unlockable building, and build orbitals/stations around a planet's orbit even when it is in deep space.
 ### Improved AI
 The AI can build moon bases, and all FTL income/storage buildings.
 The AI can make use of multiple FTL abilities unlocked at once.
+If it wants to travel to an FTL jammed system, it will FTL to just outside the region.
 It will seek to counter carpet bombing if it sees an opponent with them (AIs cannot do carpet bombing raids themselves yet).
 #### Military
 The AI will be much more eager to build military flagships when it has spare money than vanilla, and it will prepare designs in advance.
 It makes use of more subsystems in its designs when it unlocks them such as Fleet Computers and Simulators.
 #### Colonisation and Development